 - Alcoholics Anonymous.
-While your loved one is at Discovery Place, he’ll be introduced to the Twelve Steps of Alcoholics Anonymous (AA).
-He’ll also have an opportunity to attend AA meetings.
-In your own community and online, AA meetings are taking place all the time.
+While your loved one is at Discovery Place, he will be introduced to the 12 Steps of Alcoholics Anonymous (AA).
+He can also attend AA meetings.
+As well, in your own community and online, AA meetings are taking place all the time.
 To get a better understanding of what your loved one is learning, try attending a few open AA meetings.
-Or read some AA literature, most of which is available for free through AA.org.
-Find a meeting in your area here.
+Or read some AA literature, most of which is available for free.

-You may have questions about Discovery Place and whether it’s the right place for your loved one – our dedicated team of professionals are here to help.
-Our sole mission at Discovery Place in Nashville is to give men the tools they need to live sober, fulfilling lives.
-Our admissions staff has thousands of hours of experience working with the families of alcoholics and addicts.
+You may have questions about Discovery Place and whether it’s the right place for your loved one.
+Our dedicated team of professionals are here to help.
+Our sole mission at Discovery Place is to give men the tools they need to live sober, fulfilling lives.
+Our admissions staff has thousands of hours of experience to support families of addicts in the Nashville, Tennessee area.
 Whether your loved one comes to Discovery Place or not, we’re here for you and your family.